-While tax audits of therapists are rare, it’s wise to do everything you can to avoid one.
+While tax audits of therapy practices are rare, it’s wise to do everything you can to avoid one.

 An IRS audit can be costly and time-consuming.
 And in the event the IRS finds you reported your income and expenses inaccurately, it could result in hefty penalties.

 This article covers seven steps you can take to reduce the likelihood the IRS will audit your therapy practice.
 But first, what is an IRS audit?
 And what happens when you’re audited?